“There Ain’t No Cheeseburgers Where We’re Goin” a short story

-The mountain lion was halfway through the cab separator window and his neck was in her jaws.
+The mountain lion was halfway through the cab separator window and Dan’s neck was in her jaws.
 He wasn’t even yelling her teeth were probably in his windpipe.
 Her head was all in one piece again.
 Magnificent and undamaged in its noble feline splendor.
 I heard juicy sounds and growls and saw arterial blood shooting into her gorgeous sunlight colored fur.
 The truck swerved off the road and plowed through thirty feet of bushes and hit a tree.
 It wasn’t going fast enough to throw us through the windshield though.
 Besides I was completely taped down.

 Henry had called the police after I didn’t show up at his house and my folks didn’t know where I was either.
 It was early dawn when they found me in the truck.

 And Dan’s carcass wedged high up in the crotch of a nearby tree.
 Paw prints and cat piss circled the bottom.

 I don’t think I told her to do it, or put it in her head.
 I think she wanted to protect me.
 And also was way pissed at Dan for running her over.
 All I know is the lion she saved me.
 As for the other thing, I don’t think its me exactly that can do it anyway.
 I’ve looked through some of my dad’s meditation books and near as I can tell, energy is something that flows through you.
 It’s not your own power exactly, you’re more like the pipe or the conduit for the will of whatever rules the universe.
 I don’t know why it happens.
 I don’t really see it as having anything to do with me.
 Except I have been thinking that after I graduate high school I could join the peace corps in Africa and maybe be able to save the elephants and rhinos and other animals around the world.
 I’d like to do some good with it.
 It only works on animals.
 I know because I was in the hospital room when both my grammas died and nothing happened with them.
 They stayed dead.